 Will it now?
 The truth is that many of these alleged benefits are simply savvy advertising spiel, spun by salespeople trying to push this new purported ‘wonder substance’.
 But, if you’re looking for a cure-all to take the January blues away, CBD — an abbreviation of ‘Cannabidiol’ — is not it.

 That’s not to say that it’s useless.
 In fact, there is one benefit to using CBD that could prove invaluable to the modern man — and that is its propensity to improve your focus.
 Because (here comes the science), this compound — one of 104 cannabinoids found in marijuana — allows more serotonin to flow to the brain, which in turn mildly sedates the receptor associated with anxiety, addiction and sleep.

 In short, CBD can make you more alert, less distracted and sharpen your mind — and who amongst us couldn’t do with a touch more focus in our lives?
 So, to help you zero in on this one real benefit of CBD, we’ve rounded up the best ways to introduce it into your day-to-day routine.

 Keep it uncomplicated with a simple oil and dropper

-The easiest way to ingest CBD is through the oil.
+The easiest – and most effective – way to ingest CBD is through the oil.
 A couple of drops on the tongue, and you’ll start feeling the benefits almost immediately.
-Many clinic trials have good evidence proving that CBD will help you curb the levels of cortisol — a chronically detrimental stress hormone — in your body, and a simple dropper is a quick fix should you need to calm down and focus on the go.
+Many clinic trials have found good evidence to show that CBD will help you curb the levels of cortisol — a chronically detrimental stress hormone — in your body, and a simple dropper is a quick fix should you need to calm down and focus on the go.

 Quench your thirst with a CBD-infused drink